clstrfcuk/wp-content/README.md

 # wp-content

-Basically a kickstart package I built for Vagrant.
+Basically a personal kickstart package I built for Vagrant.

 It will simply be initiated with the following command: